Hermes-casino/Hermes-Casino/README.md

 ### 🎰 Welcome to Hermes Casino's GitHub Repository!

-👋 Hi, We are H=**Hermes Casino**, and I'm here to bring you the future of crypto gaming!
+👋 Hi, We are **Hermes Casino**, and I'm here to bring you the future of crypto gaming!

 🎲 What We're All About:
 - 🚀 We're pioneering GambleFi on the BitRock blockchain.